 How to join us

-- a clinician with a national reputation and good networks in different specialties; and
+• an experienced clinician with good networks in different specialties; and

-- The team receives training by Health Experiences Research Group, Oxford University, or DIPEx International partner organization
+2. The team receives training by the Medical Sociology & Health Experiences Research Group, Oxford University, or a DIPEx International partner organization.

-- Funding secured for the first project, including website development
+4. Funding secured for the first project, including website development.